온라인미디어 예술활동 지원 Art Change Up

 Objects, Either Alive or Dead

-Supported by the Korea Artts Management Services, Creative Scotland, Eden Court
+Supported by the Korea Arts Management Services, Creative Scotland, Eden Court

 Oct 7 -22, 2013 Research in Korea